sozu/py-pyracmon/README.md

     return graph.view
 ```

-You might be able to guess what this code does without description and it would be correct. `graph_template()` declares a sturcture of a `Graph`.
-Each item of keyword arguments correspond to a name of node list and a type of entity stored in the node (Actually, you can supply additional arguments to control the graph behavior).
-Bit-shift operators in following lines declare parent-child relationships between nodes, that is, edges of the graph.

-`new_graph()` creates an empty `Graph` instance which works according to the template structure. `append()` is a method which inserts values into the nodes specified by each key of keyword arguments respectively, and then, creates edges between related nodes.
-In order to construct correct relationships, the method first searches a node whose entity is *identical* to each inserting value and, if exists, it does not insert the value and creates an edge toward found node.

-The key of this behavior is *identicalness* of node entity.
-By default, only model objects fulfilling following conditions are *identical*:

-- Corresponding table has primary key(s).
-- Every primary key is set.
-- Every primary key value is equal.
-Equality is obtained by `==` operator.

-You can add or override identifying methods in some ways.
-Start from documentation of `GraphSpec` to know the detail.
+Values are stored correctly just by repeating invocation of `append()` due to predefined relationships.
+In short, `append()` works as follows:

+1. Sorts given values in descending order according to their relationships.
+2. For the top value, searches nodes whose values are *identical* to it. if nodes are found, keeps them as parent nodes for succeeding values, otherwise, adds new node and keep it.
+3. For succeeding values, searches *identical* nodes under parent nodes.
+Adds new node only under parents having no *identical* node.
+Found *identical* nodes and added nodes are kept as parent nodes for succeeding values.

+While the *identification* of nodes is configurable, only *model objects* having the same primary key are considered to be *identical* by default.
+This is the reason why a *model object* to which only primary key is assigned is used in the invocation of `append()`.

-This example returns `view` attribute of the graph.
-This is the unmodifiable expressios of the graph which provides intuitive interfaces to access nodes according to the graph structure.
+This function returns `view` attribute of the `Graph`, which is unmodifiable view exposing intuitive interfaces to access nodes and their values.

-### Serialize graph
+### Graph serialization

-The another feature of `Graph` is the serialization mechanism.
-For example in typical HTTP applications, obtained values should be serialized in json strings.
-For that purpose, this library provides the mechanism to convert `Graph` into a hierarchical `dict`.
-It enables you to separate codes of data handling and response rendering.
+The another feature of `Graph` is the serialization mechanism which converts `Graph` object into hierarchical dictionary.
+By default, serialization works as follows:

-`graph_dict()` is the function to do the conversion.
-It takes a view of graph and optional keyword arguments where each key denotes a property name and the value is `NodeSerializer` object or its equivalent `tuple`.
+1. Starting from root node containers, puts them to the dictionary by setting their names as keys.
+2. Converts Each container to a list containing its nodes.
+3. Converts the value of each node by preset function bound to its type.
+    - *model object* is converted to a dictionary holding column names and their values.
+    - Values of other types are used as they are.
+4. When converted value is a dictionary, serializes child nodes similarly and put them into it.

+These are default behaviors which can changed at serialization stage.
+For example:

+- Keys in dictionary can be changed.
+- Each node container can be aggregated into a single value (not list).
+- Node conversion function can be supplied to override or inhert preset one.
+- Parent node can merge key value pairs in child dictionary.

+Next is an example to serialize a `Graph` into a dicionary in the form shown above.

 ```
-from pyracmon import S
+from pyracmon import S, graph_dict

 def add_thumbnail(s, v):
     r = s(v)